Washington State University has released a new study claiming that marijuana could be used to help people struggling with mental health.

 "This is to my knowledge one of the first scientific studies to provide guidance on the strains and quantities of cannabis people should be seeking out for reducing, stress, anxiety, and depression.
 Currently, medical and recreational cannabis users rely on the advice of bud tenders whose recommendations are based off anecdotal not scientific evidence," said Cuttler to Science Daily.

 NPR has reported that there is high interest in cannabidiol.
 People want to consume cannabidiol because it does not contain tetrahydrocannabinol, which creates mind-altering effects that are experienced with marijuana.
+Also, there are various forms of CBD products that people can take based on their preferences.
+This includes CBD teas, capsules, balm, oil and many more.
 While cannabidiol brought an estimated $200 million in sales, researchers believe that there should be clinical trials to see the exact effects that cannabidiol has on users.

 Marijuana In The News